uliege-performance/sorbetto/paper/paper.md

 This is the summary.

 # Statement of need
-[comment]: # (Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work.)
+[comment]: # (Statement of need section that clearly illustrates the research purpose of the software, give the target audience, and places it in the context of related work.)

 `sorbetto` is a Python package for producing classification tiles with different flavors.